Tuition and Fees 2014-2015

 Estimated Living Expenses in Heidelberg

 The following amounts for personal living expenses are estimations and will vary depending on the dollar/euro exchange rate.
+For fall semester, the exchange rate on July 1 is used.
+For spring semester, the exchange rate on January 1 is used.
 These calculations can be used for financial aid budgeting.

 |Full Year||Fall||Extended Fall||Spring|

 As circumstances dictate, Heidelberg University reserves the right to change any portion of the conditions of payments in the program.
 Current fluctuations in the value of the U.S. dollar on foreign exchanges may lead to curtailment of some of the services included in the AJY fees.
 However, no additional fees have ever been assessed against participants in the program, and it is hoped that none will be forthcoming in the future.

 Financial Aid Resources, Scholarships and Employment Opportunities

 If you have a scholarship through your school, check with your Financial Aid Office to see if it can be applied towards your direct costs.
 In addition, other federal and state grant aid, and federal loans may also be applied.
 Many schools have Affiliation agreements or Consortium agreements with Heidelberg University.
 Check with your Financial Aid Office to see if such agreements are in place for your school.
 No financial aid is offered through the program.
 Additional questions may be directed to:

 Tiffin, Ohio 44883

 Many scholarships are available for students wishing to study abroad based on specific criteria such as language and destination.